NICMx/rdap-server/demo-server.md

 ## Dummy data

-The demo's database ships with the following test data:
+The demo database ships with the following test data:

 ### Domain data